 May 1968 to London Midland Midland Lines (LMML).

 Renumbered April 20th 1974.

-After withdrawal 25173 was stored at Crewe Gresty Lane until moved from Basford Hall to Leicester Humberstone Road on July 29th 1987 and into Vic Berry's yard the next day.
-The locomotive was sold into preservation and moved from Vic Berry's yard to Crewe Works between September 24th 1987 & October 1st 1987.
-The locomotive was found to contain asbestos so remained at Crewe until June 21st 1988 when it moved to Leicester depot, reaching Vic Berry's yard on June 28th 1988.
-With the asbestos removed it left Vic Berry's yard on January 19th 1989 for Leicester depot, where it remained until May 12th 1989 when it moved to Basford Hall.
-It was named 'John F Kennedy' at BREL Crewe on July 21st 1990.
+However the Class 25 was sold into preservation and moved from Vic Berry's yard to Crewe Works between September 13th 1987 & October 2nd 1987 for repair.
+The locomotive was found to contain asbestos so remained at Crewe until June 15th 1988 when it moved as the 9R78 10.00 Crewe Works - Humberstone Road, being tripped into Berry's yard the next day (also recorded as moving on June 21st 1988 and reaching Vic Berry's yard on June 28th 1988).
+With the asbestos removed it left Vic Berry's yard on January 19th 1989 for Leicester depot, where it remained until May 12th 1989 when it moved as the 9R66 16.10 Leciecter - Basford Hall, and taken from there to Crewe Works on June 1st 1989.
+25173 would be named 'John F Kennedy' at BREL Crewe on July 21st 1990.

 Works visits (records incomplete).

 Noted Derby Works July 1967.